 For this situation, we need to modify a couple of steps

-2. In the white navigation bar at the top of the screen, hover your mouse pointer over Options
+- In the white navigation bar to the left of the screen, click on Email Triggers

-4. Click the green Add Email Trigger button, then Create from Scratch
+- Click the blue Add Email Trigger button and in the dropdown, select Create from scratch.

-5. For the “To” address field, click “insert piping” and choose the question where you asked the respondent’s email address.
+- For the To Email field, click the green Insert Piping under the text box and choose the question where you asked the respondent’s email address.
 You should see something like [question(123456789)] in the box

-6. Add the email content.
+- Add the email content to the Body text box.
 You should explain in the email that you need the user to click the link below to confirm their email address

-7. Add the link to the verification survey as part of the email content.
-At the end of the link, without adding any spaces, type ?email= and then insert the same piping code that was used for the “to” address
+- Add the link to the verification survey as part of the email content.
+At the end of the link, without adding any spaces, "type ?email=" and then insert the same piping code that was used for the To Email box

 With the trigger set up, the flow can be tested, so visit the “collect” tab of the collection survey, open it and visit the link.
 Preview mode can’t be used for testing this, so once testing is complete, you should clear the responses from both surveys before putting the survey to the public.